Niel Bushnell: Life and career

 Niel Bushnell was born in Hartlepool, England.
 Bushnell collaborated with school friend, Gordon Fraser, to create the newspaper comic strip, The Funny Farm, later retitled Farmageddon.
-The strip ran for 18 months in the Hartlepool Mail.
-Later Bushnell developed Farmageddon as an animated project.
+The strip ran for 18 months in the Hartlepool Mail, and was later reprinted in the Birmingham Mail.
+Bushnell later developed Farmageddon as an animated project.

 Animation & illustration

 An early interest in comics, notably Star Wars Weekly, encouraged Bushnell to draw and write his own comic strips.
-In 1990 he published and contributed to the small press comic Over The Edge.
+In 1990, working as Picturebox Publishing, Bushnell, again collaborating with Gordon Frazer, published and edited the small press comic anthology Over The Edge, which featured early work by Garen Ewing, Jez Hall and Paul H Birch, plus interviews with comic creators including Jeff Anderson and Will Simpson.

 In 1993 Bushnell contributed artwork to the Marvel UK comic The Incomplete Death's Head.

 Since 1994 Bushnell has worked as an animator.
 His credits include a variety of roles on feature films including Space Jam, Lost in Space and Felidae.

 In 2002 Bushnell and his wife, Diane, established their own animation studio, Qurios Entertainment, in their home town of Hartlepool.
 As well as producing animation for commercials Qurios has a string of TV credits, including Hyperdrive, Spooks, Tracy Beaker Returns, and The Dumping Ground.
 Qurios later merged with Dene Films, a Newcastle upon Tyne based live action production company where Bushnell was Animation Director until 2013.

 Bushnell was Co-Producer (with Chris Chapman) of two animated episodes of the Doctor Who story The Ice Warriors, which was released on DVD in August 2013.
 In 2018 Bushnell contributed new animation and visual effects to the Doctor Who story Revenge of the Cybermen for the season 12 blu-ray release.
-Since then, Bushnell has produced new animation, graphics and visual effects for the Season 19 story Castrovalva, the Season 14 story The Talons of Weng-Chiang and the Season 18 story Logopolis.
+Since then, Bushnell has produced new animation, graphics and visual effects for the Season 14 story The Talons of Weng-Chiang, the Season 18 story Logopolis, Season 19's Castrovalva, and The Five Doctors for Season 20.